Mac Spectrum

 I'm a keen follower of Mac web browsers, so when Apple released a new version of Safari - even a beta - I had to try it.
 Most owners of low-end Macs know they are for basic uses and browsing the Web, so finding a good browser that performs at a reasonable speed is vital to keeping these older machines going.

-I use a PowerBook G4/867 MHz running Mac OS X 10.5 "Leopard" on a daily basis.
-It is my main Mac and have been trying out a flurry of different browsers over the last couple of weeks.
+I use an 867 MHz 15″ PowerBook G4 running Mac OS X 10.5 Leopard on a daily basis.
+It is my main Mac, and I have been trying out a flurry of different browsers over the last couple of weeks.

 Speed

 Cruz and Stainless are promising streamlined browsers, but Firefox 3 still has that even mix of functionality, features, and speed.
-Okay, Firefox 3 can be a little sluggish at times, but I have found it to be the most compatible with the web world.
+Okay, Firefox 3 can be a little sluggish at times, but I have found it to be the most compatible with the Web.

-I was intrigued by Apple's claims that Safari 4 Beta processes HTML almost 3 times faster than Firefox 3 - and 3 times faster than Internet Explorer 7.
-It is also supposed to process JavaScript 4.2 times faster than Safari 3 and a whopping 30 times faster than Internet Explorer 7, thanks it its Nitro JavaScript engine.
+I was intrigued by Apple’s claims that Safari 4 Beta processes HTML almost three times faster than Firefox 3 – and three times faster than Internet Explorer 7.
+It is also supposed to process JavaScript 4.2x faster than Safari 3 and a whopping 30x faster than Internet Explorer 7, thanks to its Nitro JavaScript engine.

 Not only that, Safari 4 supports HTML 5 and CSS 3 standards and is the first browser to pass the Acid 3 test.
 All in all, it looks a cracking browser on paper - but how does it perform in the wild?

-I have always found Safari to have the edge in terms of speed over other Mac browsers, but Safari 4 Beta beats even Safari 3 for speed.
-Once installed, the first run seems a little slow, but give it a few minutes and it wakes up into the speed demon that Apple promises.
+I have always found Safari to have the edge in terms of speed over other Mac browsers, and Safari 4 Beta beats even Safari 3 for speed.
+Once installed, the first run seems a little slow, but give it a few minutes, and it wakes up into the speed demon that Apple promises.

 Web pages load in lightning fast times, and even Flash-heavy sites that were really sluggish and choppy on Safari 3 and Firefox 3 loaded quicker.
 Although it didn't resolve the choppiness of Flash videos, it certainly was an improvement.